Exploit Writing Tutorial: ROP with Shellcode

 High adresse

-function returns in the calling function
+When the foo() function returns in the calling function

-instructions are executed.
-The
+the leave; ret instructions are executed.
+The leave

-instruction copies the value of the
+instruction copies the value of the ebp register in the

-register and the old frame pointer is popped from
+esp register and the old frame pointer is popped from

-register to restore the calling
+the stack into the ebp register to restore the calling

 procedure’s stack frame.